-“National Get Smart About Your Credit Day” is October 15th so now is the time to uncover your eyes and check your credit score so you can start making moves to raise it.
-While many of us know what a credit score is, not many of us know what affects and doesn’t affect it.
+Now is the time to start making moves to raise your credit score.
+While many of us know what a credit score is, not many of us know what affects it.
 Check out some common credit score myths debunked below.

 Checking your credit score will not lower it.
 You can obtain a free credit report by visiting annualcreditreport.com.
-Equifax, Experian, and TransUnion are also offering free weekly credit reports until April 2021 because of the uncertain times of COVID-19.
 You can also download apps like Credit Karma and Credit Sesame to check your score.
 Our Launch experts say these are great for receiving alerts about any inquiries or new accounts.
 These will help you stay on top of potential fraud.

-2.)
-Closing Credit Card Accounts Raises My Score
+Closing Credit Card Accounts Raises My Score – It Depends

-5.)
-Carrying A Credit Card Balance Increases My Score
+Carrying A Credit Card Balance Increases My Score – FALSE

-8.)
-Paying Off Student Loans Increases My Score
+Paying Off Student Loans Increases My Score – FALSE

 Paying off installment loans doesn’t typically have a huge impact on your score.

 There are definitely more myths to debunk and credit score information to share which is why Launch Member Service Representatives are here to assist you repair your credit.
-Call us at the number below if you’re interested in help with your credit score.
+Call us at the number below if you’re interested in help with how to raise your credit score.